Ambassadeurs

 Ambassadeurs (also known as Aristide Bruant and Aristide Bruant aux Ambassadeurs) (Note: The title is taken from "the lettering (entire or in part) of the poster itself".) is an 1892 lithograph poster by French post-impressionist Henri de Toulouse-Lautrec.
-The subject of the poster is Toulouse-Lautrec's friend, cabaret singer Aristide Bruant.
+The subject of the poster is Toulouse-Lautrec's friend, cabaret singer Aristide Bruant, performing at the Café des Ambassadeurs.